 What are the Typical Results of PRP Facials?

 Results take a while to show up, especially after the very first facial you get.
 But most of our clients notice a generalized tightening of the skin within a few days, a glow and fullness to the entire face, and just an overall healthier look.

 Results can last several months.
 That’s why many people choose to have PRP facials a few times per year to maintain the results for anti-aging purposes.
 Initially, it’s best to have about 4-6 treatments at two-week intervals to deal with scarring, skin damage, and problem areas.

 What are the Key Advantages of a PRP Facial?

-Our clients have notices many benefits from this treatment.
-Not only does it help the body create new elastin and collagen but it can virtually do away with wrinkles, acne scars, lines, stretch marks and other types of scars.
+Our clients have noticed many benefits from this treatment.
+Not only does it help the body create new elastin and collagen but it can virtually do away with wrinkles, acne scars, lines, stretch marks, and other types of scars.
 Plus, a PRP facial can deliver pronounced effects with better skin texture and tone.